 Carter Walker Wesley, newspaperman and lawyer, was born in Houston, Texas, on April 29, 1892, to Mabel (Green) and Harry Wesley.
-Educated at Fisk University in Nashville, Tennessee, where he graduated magna cum laude with a B.A. degree in 1917, Wesley attended the newly opened black officers' training camp in Des Moines, Iowa.
+Educated at Fisk University in Nashville, Tennessee, where he graduated magna cum laude with a B.A. degree in 1917, Wesley attended the newly opened Black officers' training camp in Des Moines, Iowa.
 He graduated on October 15, 1917, and was commissioned a first lieutenant.
-Like other well educated black men, Wesley was later passed over for the higher ranks in favor of less educated white men, a disparity between black and white officers that was one of many Wesley observed during his experiences in the military, leaving a deep and lasting impression that informed his later career as a newspaper editor.
-First assigned to the Ninety-second Division at Camp Funston, Kansas, Wesley and other newly commissioned black officers were saluted by only a tenth of the white soldiers stationed there, a show of military demeanor that black soldiers at Camp Funston made a successful organized effort to rectify.
+Like other well educated Black men, Wesley was later passed over for the higher ranks in favor of less educated White men, a disparity between Black and White officers that was one of many Wesley observed during his experiences in the military, leaving a deep and lasting impression that informed his later career as a newspaper editor.
+First assigned to the Ninety-second Division at Camp Funston, Kansas, Wesley and other newly commissioned Black officers were saluted by only a tenth of the White soldiers stationed there, a show of military demeanor that Black soldiers at Camp Funston made a successful organized effort to rectify.
 In 1918 he was assigned to the 372nd Infantry Regiment in France, where the regiment underwent further training with French officers and, as part of the French Army, saw action in June in the Argonne, moving into the Verdun region by August.
 Transferred the following month to the 370th, Wesley participated in the battle of Oise-Aisne on September 27, 1918.
 At the time of the armistice, Wesley was in command of his company after the captain had been severely wounded a few days before.
 Returning with the Ninety-third Division in February 1919, Wesley was released from service on April 5, 1919.
 That fall, he enrolled in the Northwestern University Law School in Illinois, where he received a J.D. degree in 1922.
 With his college friend, Jack Alston Atkins, whom he had met at Fisk and who had graduated from Yale Law School, Wesley set up a law practice in Muskogee, Oklahoma, from 1922 to 1927.
-Wesley devoted most of his time to defending blacks who were freed slaves of Indians in Oklahoma and who, therefore, were entitled at birth to 160 acres, land that was increasingly coming under control of white men that the local courts assigned as guardians after white lawyers had the blacks declared incompetent.
+Wesley devoted most of his time to defending Blacks who were freed enslaved people of American Indians in Oklahoma and who, therefore, were entitled at birth to 160 acres, land that was increasingly coming under control of White men that the local courts assigned as guardians after White lawyers had the Blacks declared incompetent.
 Eleven of the thirteen cases Wesley took to the Oklahoma Supreme Court were successful.